Harunercul/Blip-2-Fine-Tuned-and-Custom-Dataset/README.md

 # Start the training
 I am sharing the code to make training for you, you can set the batch size value for yourself and your epoch value.
+# After the training is over
+You can test the new model you trained from FinishTrain.py by loading huggingface

 # Eğitimi Multi-GPU kullanarak yapmak istiyorsanız diğer repomda paylaşıcam bunun nedeni kullandığımız model aşırı büyük bu yüzden cpu da yavaş çalışıyor eğer birden fazla datanız var ise Multi-GPU ile eğitimi başlatabilirsiniz diğer repomda paylaşacağım.